jwhodge/drum-machine/README.md

 ![Roland Octopad Drum Pad](https://electricdenimstudios.com/wp-content/uploads/2016/01/Roland-Octapad-Pad-8-1.jpg)

+I have based the form factor round a iPad / tablet with the idea that a tablet shares some of the characteristics of an imput pad like this.
+I will alo have alternative screen size resets for common smarphone and larger screens.

 ## Technologies Used

 This is primarily a React project.
 At this stage, the state is handled by React only.